 Logistic regression is the appropriate regression analysis to conduct when the dependent variable is dichotomous (binary).
 Like all regression analyses, the logistic regression is a predictive analysis.
-Logistic regression is used to describe data and to explain the relationship between one dependent binary variable and one or more nominal, ordinal, interval or ratio-level independent variables.
+Logistic regression explains the relationship between a binary dependent variable and one or more independent variables.

-Do body weight, calorie intake, fat intake, and age have an influence on the probability of having a heart attack (yes vs. no)?
+Do body weight, calorie intake, fat intake, and age affect the probability of having a heart attack?

 At the center of the logistic regression analysis is the task estimating the log odds of an event.
 Mathematically, logistic regression estimates a multiple linear regression function defined as: